cmendible/cmendible.github.io/content/posts/2020/2020-09-09-managing-terraform-cloud-with-dotnetcore.md

 title: 'Managing Terraform Cloud with .NET Core'
 ---

-Today I'm going to show you how to mange [Terraform Cloud](https://app.terraform.io/) with .NET Core using the [Tfe.NetClient](https://github.com/everis-technology/Tfe.NetClient) library.
+Today I'm going to show you how to manage [Terraform Cloud](https://app.terraform.io/) with .NET Core using the [Tfe.NetClient](https://github.com/everis-technology/Tfe.NetClient) library.

 The idea is to create a simple console application that will: